makersacademy/news-summary-challenge/README.md

 ## Still to do (next steps)
 * Refactor existing JS before continuing
 * Refactor CSS - create classes in separate css file
-* Change article preview to a more convenient pop-up window that can be closed
+* Change article preview to a more convenient pop-up window that can be closed (perhaps bootstrap modal?)
 * Connect to second API to create article summary.
 Insert into preview area
+* Extract backend logic into separate classes and files.
+Unit test these with homemade test framework 'Bob'
+* Implement feature testing
-* Remaining user stories
+* Complete remaining user stories
+* Create my own account fior the Guardian API and learn how to implement extra security steps

 ## What I learned
 * Learned and used some basic CSS and HTML for the first time